-Additionally, gonorrhea infection may make it easier to contract HIV.
-This happens because gonorrhea inflames your tissues and weakens your immune system.
+Additionally, gonorrhea infection may make it easier to

 Most pregnant women with gonorrhea don’t show symptoms, so you may not know if you’re infected.
 Pregnant women actually have some degree of protection against possible problems.
 For example, fetal tissues can help protect the uterus and fallopian tubes from infection.